Quplet/Qu-Enchantments/readme.md

 If you want to use this mod for a modpack, I've put in some features to allow for more compatibility between the functionality of my mod and others that add enchantments.

 Corrupted enchantments are sorted by categories based on their effect.
-Right now there are only two that do anything:
+Right now there are only three that do anything:
-`Damage` and `Aspect`. `Walker` also exists, but currently has no corrupted enchantments for it.
-(Coming soon)
+`Damage`, `Aspect`, and `Walker`.

 You can add or edit what enchantments fall under which category by changing the .json files in `data/qu-enchantments/tags/enchantment/`.